neo4j/neo4j-cdc-client/README.md

 # CDC Client Library for Neo4j

-The project provides a CDC client library to be used among source connectors built by Neo4j.
+**This is an INTERNAL library designed to be used inside official Neo4j connectors.
+No guarantees are made regarding API stability and support.**

 ## Adding the package as a dependency

-Currently, this library is deployed to Github Packages, so you need to configure your maven repositories accordingly.
+Currently, this library is published to Maven Central, but is released for Neo4j internal use cases and should not be considered as a supported product.

 * Add dependency